pgRouting/workshop/docs/chapters/4-topology.rst

 First add source and target column, then run the ``pgr_createTopology`` function ... and wait.

 * Depending on the network size this process may take from minutes to hours.
-* Procress indicator can be read with postgres NOTICE
+* Progress indicator can be read with postgreSQL NOTICE
 * It will also require enough memory (RAM or SWAP partition) to store temporary data.

 The dimension of the tolerance parameter depends on your data projection.
 Usually it's either "degrees" or "meters".
-In our example the geometry data proyection to determine the tolerance:
+In our example the geometry data projection to determine the tolerance:

 .. code-block:: sql